Niall Annett moved to Sixways from Ulster Rugby in the summer of 2014.

 Annett cemented himself as first-choice hooker in Warriors’ first season back in the Premiership, playing 21 of the 22 games and scoring two tries in the process.
 His form was rewarded with a new contract in January 2016.

 Annett continued as first-choice hooker at the start of the 2016/17 season and made his 50th appearance for the Club in November's Anglo-Welsh Cup victory over Bristol Rugby.
-However, he was restricted to just nine appearances during the season after a series of injuries.
+However, he was restricted to just nine appearances during the season after a series of injuries and missed the whole of the 2017/18 campaign.